What Is HTML lang?

 Detection is fast — every accessibility audit catches a missing lang.
 Validating that the value is correct (and matches the actual content) takes a little more care.

-• Greadme deep scan — flags missing and invalid lang attributes alongside the rest of your WCAG audit, with a one-click fix that opens a GitHub PR with the corrected attribute.
+langattributes alongside the rest of your WCAG audit, with a one-click fix that opens a GitHub PR with the corrected attribute. - Greadme crawler scan — checks every indexable page on your site, surfacing templates where

-• Greadme AI visibility analyzer — verifies that AI search engines correctly identify your page's language so it surfaces in the right multilingual queries.
+langwas forgotten on a single layout (often the cause of dozens of failing pages from one missing line). - Greadme AI visibility analyzer — verifies that AI search engines correctly identify your page's language so it surfaces in the right multilingual queries.

-• Chrome DevTools → Elements panel — inspect <html> and check the lang attribute is present and accurate.
+- Chrome DevTools → Elements panel — inspect

-• Screen reader spot-check — open the page in NVDA, JAWS, or VoiceOver and listen.
+langvalues. - Screen reader spot-check — open the page in NVDA, JAWS, or VoiceOver and listen.
 Wrong pronunciation is unmistakable within the first sentence.

 8 Practical Rules for Setting lang Correctly